webflorist/htmlfactory/README.md

 }
 ```

 It's functionality should be quite obvious.
 The decorator is only applied, if the current config `frontend_framework` is set to 'bootstrap:3'.
-Also it is only applied to elements or components that are identical to or descendants of `Nicat\HtmlFactory\Elements\ButtonElement`.
+Also it is only applied to elements or components that are identical to or descendants of `Webflorist\HtmlFactory\Elements\ButtonElement`.
 It's function is to add the bootstrap-specific CSS-class 'btn' to buttons.

 Check out the other included decorators for more examples!